5 RESULTS

 Numerical Narratives: A Mathematical Look at the Horus Heresy

-Abstract Within the broader digital humanities field lies the application of mathematical techniques to understand and quantify literature.
+Within the broader digital humanities field lies the application of mathematical techniques to understand and quantify literature.
 The use of these approaches can provide a different perspective on a work, can enhance our ability to visualize complex and evolving narratives, and can potentially quantify aspects of the narrative.
-This last feature is especially relevant …
+This last feature is especially relevant for …

 2024OnlinePanel 17Saturday 28th SeptemberWarhammer 40k